ryanadoty/Amazon-Bedrock-Snowflake-POC/README.md

 along with connectors into snowflake and the interaction with Amazon Bedrock through LangChains SQLDatabaseChain.

 ## Step 2:
-Set up a python virtual environment, and ensure that you are using Python 3.9.
+Set up a python virtual environment in the root directory of the repository and ensure that you are using Python 3.9.
+This can be done by running the following commands:
+```
+pip install virtualenv
+python<version> -m venv venv
+```
 The virtual environment will be extremely useful when you begin installing the requirements.
+If you need more clarification on the creation of the virtual environment please refer to this [blog](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
-After the virtual environment is created, ensure that it is activated, following the activation steps of the environment tool you are using.
+After the virtual environment is created, ensure that it is activated, following the activation steps of the virtual environment tool you are using.
 Likely:
 ```
+cd venv
+cd bin
-source venv/bin activate
+source activate
 ```
-or
-```
-conda activate myenv
-```
-After your virtual environment has been created and activated, you can install all of the requirements found in the requirements.txt file by running this command in your terminal:
+After your virtual environment has been created and activated, you can install all the requirements found in the requirements.txt file by running this command in your terminal:
 ```
 pip install -r requirements.txt
 ```